Safeturned/Api/README.md

 # Safeturned API

-Backend API for the Safeturned security scanning service.
-Handles plugin analysis, threat detection, and provides REST endpoints for the web interface.
+Backend API for the Safeturned security scanning service that protects Unturned servers from malicious plugins.
+This API handles plugin analysis, threat detection, and provides REST endpoints for the web interface.

+**Try it now**: [https://safeturned.com](https://safeturned.com) - Upload and scan your Unturned plugins instantly!

 ## What it does